 If you’re looking for a tool that’ll help you achieve a salon-worthy blowout or bouncy '90s inspired ‘do, you’ll want to try your hand at hot rollers.
 Although hot rollers have been around for ages, TikTok has recently made the beloved hair tool popular again, and for good reason: They’re hands-free, easy to use and produce incredible results.

 The heat-conducting pods arrive in a case that warms up when you turn it on, eliminating the need to use a blow dryer to heat them up, unlike traditional hair rollers.
 Plus, because they're hands-free, they essentially allow you to multi-task while styling your hair, unlike a curling wand or flat iron.
-Heated rollers are also not as hot as curling irons, which will help prevent damage.
+Heated rollers are also not as hot as curling irons, which can help prevent damage.

 “If heat-related damage is a concern, hot rollers are a much safer option,” says Luna Viola, a Los Angeles-based editorial and celebrity hairstylist.